drkostas/Youtube-FirstCommentBot/README.md

     - refresh_photos
     - set_priority
 - [commenter.yml](confs/commenter.yml): Used to run the `commenter` command
+  - One thing to bear in mind here is that the bot checks and comments only on videos not commented yet.
+So  the first time your run it you don't want to comment on every single video in the past few days.
+So make sure you set the `max_posted_hours` option to 1 and increase it the next days if you want.
 - [accumulator.yml](confs/accumulator.yml): Used to run the `accumulator` command

 I am not going to go into depth for each available setting because you can use the three YML files as